Our Social Security Disability Attorneys Fight For The Benefits You Are Owed

 You may be a candidate for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits if you are unable to continue working because of a physical and/or mental disability.
 However, if you apply for benefits, you may soon learn what millions of people already know: Social Security (formerly known as the Social Security Administration or SSA) denies most initial SSDI applications.

-We Understand The Difference Between Mental And Physical Injuries
+We Represent Both Mental And Physical Claims

-Whether you have a physical injury or a mental injury, with Malone & Atchison at your side, you can rest easy knowing you are in the hands of a caring, compassionate and passionate team.
-We have 30 years of experience handling a wide range of injuries cases.
-We are well-versed in the laws governing SSDI claims, and we know which types of mental and physical conditions are recognized by the Social Security Administration as disabling and which types of conditions require a more tactful approach and additional work.
+If you are seeking Social Security Disability benefits with Malone Bailey at your side, you can rest easy knowing you are in the hands of a caring and compassionate team.
+We have been handling a wide range of injury cases for over 30 years.
+We are well-versed in the laws governing SSDI claims, and we know which types of conditions are recognized by the Social Security Administration as disabling and which types of conditions require a more tactful approach and additional work.

 Social Security claims involving children can have challenges.
 For example, many initial applications for children with serious mental and physical health conditions are denied.
 This requires an appeal, which a skilled workers’ compensation attorney can help with.

 There are many considerations for children’s claims, such as whether the child regularly sees a doctor and has medical records to supplement the claims, the presence of behavioral problems at home or in school, and medical issues during pregnancy or infancy.
 Other factors may include the household income of the child’s home, the child’s school grade level and any legal trouble the child may have faced.